AdobeDocs/experience-manager-65.de-DE/help/forms/using/adding-reviewers-form.md

 To create a group and add members to it, navigate to **Tools** > **Operations** > **Security** > **Groups**.
 For more information, see [User Administration and Services](/help/sites-administering/security.md).
 Ensure that you add the group you create as a member of the out-of-the-box user group: **forms-submission-reviewers**.
-Diese Benutzergruppe wird mit AEM Forms ausgeliefert und stellt sicher, dass Benutzer als Übermittlungsreviewer hinzugefügt werden.
+Diese Benutzergruppe wird mit AEM Forms geliefert und stellt sicher, dass Benutzer als Übermittlungsreviewer hinzugefügt werden.

 Verknüpfen von Benutzergruppen mit einem adaptiven Formular: